pandelislag/landing-code/README.md

 ### The challenge

-It is a basic understanding of HTML and CSS.
-The challenge is to build out this landing and get it looking beautiful with nice UI and mobile responsive.
+This is my first project.
+The purpsose is to understanding technologies of HTML and CSS.
+The challenge is a beautiful landing page  and a nice UI with mobile responsive.

 ### Links